oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-slack-sendmsg/prepare-adb-sendmsg.md

 ## Task 3: Send messages to a Microsoft Teams Channel

-After creating the Microsoft Teams credential object, you can use the **`DBMS_CLOUD_NOTIFICATION.SEND_MESSAGE`** procedure to send a message to your Microsoft Teams channel.
+For this task, you will use the **`DBMS_CLOUD_NOTIFICATION.SEND_MESSAGE`** procedure to send a message to your Microsoft Teams channel.
 For more information, see [SEND_MESSAGE Procedure](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-dbms-cloud-notification.html#GUID-8A557984-BEC3-4F82-909E-4451E86F66E0).

 1. In the source database SQL window, specify the following parameters that are used in the following script.